ORKG-Semi-Automatic-Indexing/Indexing-Data-to-ORKG/README.md

 > ___"How do microbiomes behave in obesity?"___

 ## Goal description
+The aim of the project was to extract the metadata of publications on the topic of microbiome obesity from the PubMed metadatabase using the Entrez API.
+The data was to be stored in a data frame and entered into the ORKG database.

 ### What is ORKG?
 "The Open Research Knowledge Graph (ORKG) project works on answers and solutions to the next generation of digital libraries so that scholarly publications are semantically